A guide for navigating onboarding and making sure new hires get off to a great start.

 Ah yes, that candidate you’ve been after has finally signed your offer letter.
 Time to watch them cruise on in and be successful.

 Sadly though, that’s not how things work.
-Data shows that onboarding a new hire can make or break how their perceive the company and how productive they are.
+Data shows that onboarding a new hire can make or break how they perceive the company and how productive they are.
 So if you want that new hire to stick around and kick butt, you need to make sure your onboarding process goes above and beyond.

 To help you understand what you need to do to succeed, LinkedIn surveyed 14,000 global professionals about the types of onboarding techniques they preferred most in our newest study, Inside the Mind of Today’s Candidate,